cdouchet/cdouchet/README.md

 I am a fullstack developer working at Onepoint, 5th year student at Epitech.

-- 👀 I'm interested in web development
+- 👀 I'm interested in mobile development
-- 🚀 I'm currently working on a microservice actix-web app
+- 🚀 I'm currently working on a rust microservice app using Actix-Web
 - 🌱 I'm currently learning Swift for ARKit development

 ## Languages & Frameworks